Game Design: How Did We Do It for Heroes?

 The World of Warcraft, for instance, is set in Azeroth, a world of magic and limitless adventure.
 On the other hand, Minecraft has infinite worlds.
 Here, you can build almost everything—from simple houses to grand castles.

 For trivia games like Heroes, the case is different.
-Instead of a physical world, they are designed in a quiz format.
-You just get the atmosphere or vibe mostly from the music and sound effects.
+Instead of a physical world, the quiz format itself, along with music and sound effects, serves as the game space and design.

 3) Components